-To use teleloop systems, follow these steps:
+To use your telecoil program with hearing loop systems, follow these steps:

-- 1. Switch your hearing aid to the telecoil program. - 2.
-Find a good spot.
-Reception is not clear in all locations, it depends on the induction loop.
-Look for signs or find another spot. - 3.
+1. Switch your hearing aids to the Telecoil program.

+- 2. Find a good spot.
+Reception is not clear in all locations, as it depends on the teleloop.
+Look for signals or find another spot. - 3.
 If needed, adjust the volume. - 4.
-When you leave, switch to program 1.
+When you leave, switch to your preferred program.